 The work of EAEE is coordinated by the Management Board that has seven members.
-Chairman of the Board is Mr. Kristo Reinhold, Vice Chairman and CEO is Märt Viileberg.
+Chairman of the Board is Mr. Kristo Reinhold, Vice Chairman and CEO is Mr. Märt Viileberg.

 EAEE publishes its news in the trade magazine ELEKTRIALA eight times a year.

 EAEE is member of the Estonian Chamber of Commerce and Industry.

-In Estonia, EAEE cooperates with the Technical Supervisory Inspectorate, Estonian Association of Construction Companies, Ministry of Economic Affairs and Communication, Ministry of Education, universities, vocational schools and specialized trade schools, Association of Electroenergy, Association of Non-Profit Organizations and Foundations, Labour Inspectorate, Eesti Energia AS, Elektrilevi OÜ, Estonian Standardization Centre, Estonian Qualification Authority, Estonain Fairs, Electrical Control Centre, etc.
+In Estonia, EAEE cooperates with the Technical Supervisory Inspectorate, Estonian Association of Construction Companies, Ministry of Economic Affairs and Communication, Ministry of Education, universities, vocational schools and, Association of Electro energy, Labor Inspectorate, Eesti Energia AS, Elektrilevi OÜ, Estonian Standardization Centre, Estonian Qualification Authority, Estonian Fairs, Electrical Control Centre, etc.